epsagon/kinesis-autoscaler/README.md

 ## Usage

-- Deploy the autoscaling service CloudFormation stack.
+- [Deploy](#deployment) the autoscaling service CloudFormation stack.
 - Create 2 alarms (scale-up/scale-down) for each subscribed stream.
 - Wire the alarms to the relevant exported SNS topics of the autoscaling service.

-Example of how to subscribe a stream to the autoscaler service can be found in the `/examples` folder.
+Example of how to create alarms and subscribe a stream to the autoscaler service can be found [here](https://github.com/epsagon/kinesis-autoscaler/blob/main/examples/stream_subscription.yml).

 ## Deployment